The Murder Clinic

-The Murder Clinic (La lama nel corpo) is a 1966 horror giallo film directed by Lionello De Felice and Elio Scardamaglia.
-It was produced by Elio Scardamaglia, Francesco Scardamaglia and Luciano Martino;.
+The Murder Clinic (La lama nel corpo) is a 1966 slasher giallo film directed by Lionello De Felice and Elio Scardamaglia.
+It was produced by Elio Scardamaglia, Francesco Scardamaglia and Luciano Martino.
 The screenplay was written by Martino and Ernesto Gastaldi from their own story.
-It stars William Berger, Françoise Prévost, Harriet White Medin, Mary Young and Barbara Wilson.
+It stars William Berger, Françoise Prévost, Harriet White Medin, Mary Young, and Barbara Wilson.

 Plot

-In 1870s England, the director of a mental hospital (Berger) is secretly carrying out skin grafts on the patients in an attempt to restore his sister-in-law's mutilated face (it seems she accidentally fell into a lime pit).
+In 1870s England, Dr. Vance (William Berger), the director of a mental hospital, is secretly carrying out skin grafts on the patients in an attempt to restore his sister-in-law's mutilated face (she accidentally fell into a lime pit).
 Meanwhile, a hooded killer is murdering people with a straight razor in the hospital.